mbfoss/ezpick.nvim/DEVELOPMENT.md

   `setup` may call back with `nil` data.
 The LSP location sources use the latter to jump straight to a lone result instead of showing a one-row picker.
-- `on_confirm` is called on *every* close, with `nil` when the picker was dismissed — that is where a source undoes anything it did while previewing, as `colorschemes` does when it restores the original scheme.
+- `on_confirm` is called on *every* close, with `nil` when the picker was dismissed.
+That is where a source undoes anything it did while previewing, as `colorschemes` does when it restores the original scheme.

 ### Shared toolkit (`util`)